gradha/gradha.github.io/src/static/about.rst

 .. image:: i/hello_kitty_avatar.jpg

-I like to write `open source software <https://github.com/gradha>`_ but have to make a living with `closed source software <http://www.elhaso.es>`_.
-You can `take a look at my CV <http://gradha.sdf-eu.org/CV.en.pdf>`_.
+I like to write `open source software <https://github.com/gradha>`_ but have to make a living with closed source software.
 If you want to contact me about something, send your bytes to `rants@gradha.imap.cc
 <mailto:rants@gradha.imap.cc>`_.

 ```nimrod